-The Turquoise Hill Resources name became effective during the last week of July.
-Turquoise Hill’s new trading symbol on the Toronto Stock Exchange, the New York Stock Exchange and the NASDAQ Stock Market is TRQ and is expected to take effect on or about August 6, 2012.
+The Turquoise Hill Resources name was expected to become effective on or about August 1, 2012.
+Turquoise Hill’s new trading symbol on the Toronto Stock Exchange, the New York Stock Exchange, and the NASDAQ Stock Market is TRQ and was expected to take effect on or about August 6, 2012.

 Also at the annual meeting, Warren Goodman and Russel Robertson were appointed directors of the company, bringing its number of directors to 11.
 Goodman has served as Rio Tinto’s General Counsel, Corporate-Europe and Business Development since April 2012.
-Robertson is executive vice president of business integration at BMO Financial Group and vice chair at BMO Financial Corp.
+Robertson is executive VP-Business Integration at BMO Financial Group and vice chair at BMO Financial Corp.
 Current planning calls for two additional directors to be appointed in the near future.

 “We are executing the various elements of the comprehensive financing plan agreed to with Rio Tinto in April 2012.
 The overall package is expected to cover Ivanhoe’s total funding needs to complete the development of phases one and two of Oyu Tolgoi.
-Additionally, the strategic review of Ivanhoe’s other assets is ongoing,” said Priestly.
+Additionally, the strategic review of Ivanhoe’s other assets is ongoing.”